 Oversensitivity to smell (hyperosmia) is much less common than loss of smell.
 Pregnant women commonly become oversensitive to smell.
 Hyperosmia can also be psychosomatic.
 People with psychosomatic hyperosmia have no apparent physical disorder.
 Psychosomatic hyperosmia is more likely to develop in people who have a histrionic personality Histrionic Personality Disorder Histrionic personality disorder is a mental health condition that is characterized by a pervasive pattern of excessive emotionality and attention seeking.
-People with histrionic personality disorder continually demand to be... read more (characterized by conspicuous seeking of attention with dramatic behavior).
+People with histrionic personality... read more (characterized by conspicuous seeking of attention with dramatic behavior).

 Some disorders can distort the sense of smell, making innocuous odors smell disagreeable (a condition called dysosmia).
 These disorders include the following: